 Hudson recently dusted off the tapes from those sessions, and with the blessing of Nilsson’s estate, prepared them for release.
-The resulting album, Losst and Founnd, was issued late last year, and it’s a fitting tribute to Nilsson (and a valentine to his fans).
+The resulting album, Losst and Founnd is a fitting tribute to Nilsson (and a valentine to his fans).
 The songs on the record evoke Nilsson’s unique style and his wry sense of humor, especially on tracks like “Animal Farm” and “U.C.L.A.”
 There’s also a musical tribute to Nilsson’s favorite sports team on the slight but stadium-ready anthem “Dodger Blue.”
 The album’s true highlights are featured on the more introspective selections, including a lovely version of Yoko Ono’s “Listen, The Snow is Falling,” and a phenomenal cover of Jimmy Webb’s “What Does A Woman See In A Man,” which showcases the tender and emotional qualities that are such an integral part of Nilsson’s delivery when he really grabs hold of a song.

 In addition to Mark Hudson, the album also features backing work from Jimmy Webb, Van Dyke Parks, drummer extraordinaire Jim Keltner, and Nilsson’s son Kiefo, who plays bass.
 The lush production by Hudson on tracks like “Love Is The Answer” and the horn-flavored title track in no way overshadows Nilsson’s wonderful performances on these captivating songs.
 Tracks like the touching “Lullabye,” the beautiful “Woman Oh Woman” and the light-hearted “Try” are textbook examples of Nilsson’s knack for writing solid pop tunes.
 Losst and Founnd is an enjoyable record and a fine addition to Nilsson’s recorded legacy.
 If you want to know more about Nilsson’s life and career, be sure to check out the insightful 2006 documentary Who Is Harry Nilsson (And Why Is Everybody Talking About Him?).
 In the meantime, if you’ve been craving a little more Nilsson in your life, give Losst and Founnd a listen.